White House says fentanyl laced with ‘tranq’ drug is ’emerging threat’

 Gupta said the administration was still considering whether to schedule xylazine itself or the broader class of similar substances that could be used as a way to adulterate fentanyl.

-Veterinarians legitimately use drug products containing xylazine to sedate large animals such as horses and deer, but it is not safe for use in people and may cause serious and life-threatening side effects.
+Veterinarians legitimately use drug products containing xylazine to sedate large animals such as horses and deer, but it is not safe for use in people and might cause serious and life-threatening side effects.

 Among the side effects of tranq are ulcers that crop up on various parts of the body, which sometimes lead to the loss of fingers or limbs.
 Xylazine is not an opioid, so the opioid overdose reversal drug naloxone does not work on it.